 Parent coaching is for everyone.
-From frustrated parents who want to stop yelling at their fussy toddlers to the exhausted parents of high-spirited children, parent coaching can help provide strategies to improve your family life.
-If your parents used harsh discipline strategies with you as a child and you want to break the cycle and have better relationships with your own children, parent coaching can help you learn new, gentler ways to parent.
+From frustrated parents who just want a more peaceful home to parents of anxious children who need specialized support to overcome their fears, parent coaching can help provide strategies to improve your family life.
+If your parents used harsh discipline strategies with you and you want to break the cycle and have better relationships with your own children, parent coaching can help you learn more effective and respectful ways to parent intentionally.

 As your coach, I will help you clarify what you want to accomplish, set specific goals, and make an effective action plan.
 I integrate a variety of approaches in the work I do with clients.
 Although a new method may seem different to you at first, I encourage you to keep an open mind and “stretch” outside your comfort zone.
 I will provide you with support, structure, perspective, and techniques in the coaching process.
 As a parent myself, I am able to mentor you through the unique challenges and rewards of raising children.

 Together we will design a coaching arrangement that meets your individual needs and schedule.
 We may meet in-person or by “video office” depending on what’s most convenient for you.
 The basic steps are:

 - A 15-minute phone intake interview

 - An Initial Coaching Session to develop goals and create an effective action plan

 - Voluntary participation in a private Facebook group with other coaching clients